Hunter Biden will not testify at gun trial, prosecution and defense wrap their cases

 The other charge is for allegedly owning the gun unlawfully, possessing the weapon for 11 days before Hallie Biden found and discarded it.
 Hunter Biden has pleaded not guilty to the charges.

-The prosecution rested its case on Friday against President Biden's sole surviving son after testimony from Hunter Biden's ex-wife Kathleen Buhle, his ex-girlfriend Zoe Kestan and Hallie Biden, the widow of his brother Beau Biden and with whom Hunter Biden was also romantically involved after his brother's death in 2015.
+The prosecution's case last week included The prosecution wrapped its case Friday against President Biden's sole surviving son after testimony from Hunter Biden's ex-wife Kathleen Buhle, his ex-girlfriend Zoe Kestan and Hallie Biden, the widow of his brother Beau Biden and with whom Hunter Biden was also romantically involved after his brother's death in 2015.
 The man who allegedly sold Hunter Biden the gun, Gordon Cleveland, also testified.

 Hallie Biden, considered to be the prosecution's star witness, testified last week that she "panicked" when she found the weapon, and she "just wanted to get rid" of the gun and bullets.